ynori7/datesforhumans/README.md

 # Dates For Humans
 This library is a helper to transform natural language date time info into real times.

+The original usecase for this library was a requirement to have simple configuration in a config file for date patterns (e.g. to represent "every monday").
+This allowed me to make the date patterns configurable in a simple human-readable way, thereby avoiding hardcoded logic.
+This project has since grown into a fully-fledged natural language parser for dates/times.

 ### Usage
 You can take any base time (e.g. `time.Now()`) and transform it using natural language.
 For example: